 Which Part of Ginger is Edible?

 The rhizome (underground stem) is edible.
 “What to do with fresh ginger leaves?”
-Use young leaves in teas or broths for mild flavour.
+Use young leaves in teas or broths for a mild flavour.

 Storage Tips: Should Unpeeled Ginger Be Refrigerated?